“Yeah,” Kyla says groggily, rubbing one of her eyes with the heel of her hand as she yanks the door open.

 I glance over at Erin and smile, and while I can tell that she’s still nervous, she smiles back.
 After a time we find ourselves settled on our elbows looking out over the vistas of vines, rivers, and trees, and enjoying a comfortable silence.

 The view is… well, fantastic, but the honest truth is that it pales in comparison to how I feel in this moment.
 The trip to Europe made me feel alive.
-It helped me to realize that I want to live.
-That was as huge step for me, a leap really.
+It helped me to realize how to live.
+That was a huge step for me, a leap really.
 Actually, when I really think about it, it was a sprinting pal vault that sent me sailing forward at an alarming pace.
 But I landed safely; it was hard and bruising, and left me sore, but I had made it through.

 The problem is that once I landed, I could look forward and see that I still have a tremendous length to traverse.
 Just like the undulating hills around us in panorama that seem to go on forever, as if the city or the world that I know is there doesn’t exist, I have to trek to what seems to be an infinitely vanishing horizon.
 It’s like chasing the sun.
 I’ll never really catch it or reach the end of it, and I know that.
 And knowing that is daunting and overwhelming, what feels like a futile task.